protontypes/open-sustainable-technology/README.md

 - [blsp](https://github.com/ncsuSEAL/Bayesian_LSP) - A Bayesian hierarchical model that quantifies long-term annual land surface phenology from sparse time series of vegetation indices.
 - [austraits](https://github.com/traitecoevo/austraits) - R package for accessing the AusTraits Plant database, an open-source, harmonized database of Australian plant trait data.
 - [vegperiod](https://rnuske.github.io/vegperiod/) - Provides methods to calculate climatological or thermal growing seasons solely based on daily mean temperatures and the day of the year.
+- [pyrealm](https://github.com/ImperialCollegeLondon/pyrealm) - Providing an integrated toolbox for modelling plant productivity, growth and demography using Python.

 ### Biomass
 - [fgeo.biomass](https://github.com/forestgeo/fgeo.biomass) - Calculate biomass with allometric equations from the allodb package and ForestGEO data.